united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/data-connectivity-node-red/index.md

 ## What can I do with it?

-By default, you can
+By default, there are connector nodes for common protocols:

    - connect to MQTT using the MQTT node
    - connect to HTTP using the HTTP node
    - connect to TCP using the TCP node
    - connect to IP using the UDP node

-By installing additional packages, you can:
+Furthermore, you can install packages to support more connection protocols.
+For example:

    - connect to OPC-UA (node-red-contrib-opcua)
    - connect to kafka (node-red-contrib-kafkajs)
    - connect to Siemens-S7 (node-red-contrib-s7)
    - connect to serial (node-red-node-serialport)
    - connect to modbus (node-red-contrib-modbus had)
    - connect to MC-protocol (node-red-contrib-mcprotocol)
    - connect to OMRON FINS Ethernet protocol (node-red-contrib-omron-fins)
    - connect to EtherNet/IP Protocol (node-red-contrib-cip-ethernet-ip)
    - connect to PostgreSQL (node-red-contrib-postgresql)
    - connect to SAP SQL Anywhere

 You can additionally contextualize the data, using function or other different nodes do manipulate the received data.